 Fine Arts Full Time Professor Universidad de las Americas Puebla

-Siglinde Langholz is an interdisciplinary artist and a research- creation practitioner, working on the intersection of experimental arts, microbiology, new media and rhizomatic experimental practices.
-Her creative work and research interweaves philosophical concepts within relational and processual processes in different mediums such as bio art installations.
+Siglinde Langholz is an interdisciplinary artist and a research-creation practitioner, working on the intersection of experimental arts, microbiology, new media, and rhizomatic experimental practices.
+Her creative work and research interweave philosophical concepts within relational and processual processes in different mediums such as bio-art installations.
 Her research culminates in interdisciplinary work processes with practical, relational and poetic intersections between disciplines.
-She is currently collaborating, and researching silkworms within an interdisciplinary group, where technology, biology, zoology, sound art and contemporary art are interweaved into social and relational explorations.
+She is currently collaborating and researching silkworms within an interdisciplinary group, where technology, biology, zoology, sound art, and contemporary art are interweaved into social and relational explorations.
 This project will be exhibited in 2020.
-Langholz’s work has been exhibited in Mexico, United States, Canada and Qatar.
+Langholz’s work has been exhibited in Mexico, the United States, Canada, and Qatar.

 Universidad Nacional de Tres de Febrero

 Laura Olalde is a visual artist and educator working in the intersection across Art, Science and Technology.
 Some years ago she incorporated living matter processes in her artistic practice.
 Since 2013 she is part of PROTEUS, a sci-art collective formed with molecular biologists and social scientists.
 She is involved with the Global Open Science Hardware (GOSH) community, as a key party for equitable access towards scientific research, communitarian science, and constructive learning processes across disciplines.
 She is an enthusiastic practitioner of creating experiences that reveal the sublime beauty beneath the submicroscopic world.
 She lives and works currently in Buenos Aires, Argentina.

 Research Assistant at Massachusetts Institute of Technology